siemasusel/companiesapi/README.md

 ## Database migration
 Project uses mysql database.
 Migration files are available in directory `migrations`.
-You an use https://github.com/golang-migrate/migrate to run migration.
+You can use https://github.com/golang-migrate/migrate to run migration.

 ## OpenAPI
 OpenAPI can be found in `openapi/xmproject.yml`